 - The resort village is very small.
 There’s a small après scene, but downtown has most of the nightlife.

 - Due to a lot of the terrain spreading right across the top, it takes a lot of time and traversing to get from one side to the other.
+And there are often traverse roads interfering with good fall lines.

 - Fernie is a little difficult to get to.